 The Young Leaders Program promotes the mission of The Heritage Foundation to the next generation by developing and implementing outreach to younger audiences.

 We offer young leaders from around the country Washington, DC’s best internship program.
 Through our Young Leaders Program Facebook Page and our weekly newsletter, young conservatives can interact with Heritage policy experts on their campuses.
 For those visiting Washington, the Young Leaders Program would be happy to host a briefing about Heritage and policy issues that interest your group, two weeks minimum notice is preferred.

 Meet the YLP Team:

 The Young Leaders Program handles the Heritage internship, campus outreach, young professional outreach, and the growing alumni network of the Heritage internship!
 The Heritage Foundation’s research materials have proved to be an invaluable resource for students, faculty, and organizations to utilize in their classrooms and educational programs.
 The reference materials are written to provide the most updated and reliable research, and to also to be explanatory, educational, and easily accessible.

-The Heritage Foundation consists of four different institutes:
+The Heritage Foundation consists of five different institutes:

 - The Institute for Constitutional Government